WICG/webmonetization/docs/exclusive-content.md

 ### Interactive example

-Click the **View as Web Monetized/non-Web Monetized visitor** button to show and hide monetized content.
+This example simulates showing exclusive content to a web monetized visitor and hiding the content from a non-web monetized visitor.
+The example doesn't require you to have Web Monetization enabled in your browser.
+No real payments are occurring.

-Viewing this content with Web Monetization enabled shows "Here's some exclusive content!"
-The message is hidden when Web Monetization is disabled.
+Click the **View as Web Monetized/non-Web Monetized visitor** button to toggle your monetization state.

 If you see the source files instead of the example, click **View App** in the bottom right.